Skip to main content

 A constitutional amendment requires a two-thirds vote in both the House and Senate, followed by ratification by three-fourths of state legislatures (38 states).
 It is a high bar—but it is the only path to permanently restore the ability to limit money in politics.

-What the Amendment Would Do
+What These Amendments Would Do

 • Distinguish corporations from people: Corporations and other artificial entities would not have the same constitutional rights as natural persons when it comes to political spending